 This is a rough outline.
 But the basic idea is that you need to focus on the entire funnel, not just on counting promises.
 Once you do, you’ll be able to assign dollar values to the numbers based on the realized dollars that actually come through over time.

-It will take some time, effort and refinement.
+Look, I know this is a different way of thinking about your numbers.
+And, it will probably take some time, effort and refinement before you get the hang of this kind of measurement.
 But once the funnel is developed, you’ll have a much more reliable and honest way to measure what you are doing so you can see if it’s working.
+In the end, you, your leadership and your board will be much happier.

 Subscribe to our blog today and get actionable fundraising ideas delivered straight to your inbox!